Mushishy/artemis-frontend/docs/admin-guide.md

 ## Prerequisites to Pool Creation
 ### 1. Topology
 Before creating a pool topology, a blueprint for the range containing information about VMs and roles must be uploaded.
+It can be created deleted and patched.

 ![](./img/3_topologies.png)